buwangchuxin1992/sam3-video-gradio/README.md

 git clone https://github.com/buwangchuxin199/sam3-video-gradio.git
 cd sam3-video-gradio

-#Usage
+# Usage
 python3 sam3_video_main.py
 Then open your browser and navigate to the provided local URL (typically http://localhost:7860) to access the Gradio interface.
 Upload your video (visible or infrared)
 Add point prompts on objects of interest
 Let SAM3 process the segmentation
-Download the resulting masks or annotated videos Acknowledgments
+Download the resulting masks or annotated videos
+# Acknowledgments
-This project builds upon the excellent work from sam3-gradio.
+This project builds upon the excellent work from sam3-gradio(https://github.com/Pytorchlover/sam3-gradio).
 We are grateful for the foundational implementation and resources provided by the original authors.
 License
 No